 Note: These are just a select few popular Japanese phrases out of a million.
 It’s really up to the listener to be engaged enough to “read the room” for clarity as to what’s being expressed.

 Japanese natives can seem very dancy with their emotional expression, and that’s because they are.
-Straightforward is never the way to go for Japanese speakers, but if you pay attention and remain immersed in the culture, you’ll learn to distinguish “yes” from “yes” and “no” from “no”!
+Straightforward is never the way to go for native speakers, but if you pay attention and remain immersed in the Japanese culture, you’ll learn to distinguish “yes” from “yes” and “no” from “no”!

 Japanese Phrases Used for Romantic Holidays